 - Yes, cooking the salsa, but only a small bit of it.
 You certainly could cook all of it.
 IE the food processed ingredients.

-- Take half of the food processed chop mix from the strainer and add to a small pot and turn on the heat to med-high and cook for 4 to 6 minutes.
+- Take half of the food processed chop mix from the strainer and add to a small pot turn on the heat to med-high and cook for 4 to 6 minutes.
 Watch for the water to cook out a bit and tighten up.
-This develops the sugars in the peppers and tomatoes and creates a deeper richer flavor profile.
+This develops the sugars in the peppers and tomatoes and creates a deeper, richer flavor profile.

 - Combine all the ingredients together, then add in your salt, pepper, garlic, lime juice, and cilantro.
 Add in a pinch of cumin and chili powder has been a hit in the past.

 - Serve with tortilla chips.
 Best experience, cut and fry your own tortilla chips from corn tortillas.
 You get to control the size of the chips by cutting them into size.
-Fry on medium to medium-high heat
+Fry on medium to medium-high heat.

 Notes